La Niña forecast: NOAA gives update for spring - NewsBreak

 ( KTLA ) – La Niña is expected to stick around for at least a little while longer, with the transition back to neutral conditions most likely not taking place until at least later in spring.

 NOAA says there’s an approximately 77% chance that La Niña conditions will linger between March and May.
-Forecasters also favor the transition back to neutral occurring from June to August, giving that a 57% chance.1,000 new jobs at risk in Spartanburg Co.
+Forecasters also favor the transition back to neutral occurring from June to August, giving that a 57% chance.

 This is the second consecutive winter with a La Niña event, which compounds a historic drought affecting the American West.
 The year 2021 was one of the driest in at least 1,200 years for the region, according to a study released Monday in the journal Natural Climate Change.